 Phonics at Greenside

 We follow the 'Read Write Inc' Phonics Scheme, as we believe this to be the most effective.
 Children work in small groups based on their ability, focusing on learning new sounds each week, applying their knowledge by recognising the sound in words, writing words that include the sound and then moving on further to reading books that contain these sounds.
 Children are assessed half termly and groups are moved around accordingly.
-In Year 1, each child takes home a 'Speedy Reading and Spelling Book' each week that contains the sounds they have learnt that week, as well as words that include those sounds.
+After the October half term holidays, children in Year 1, will recieve a list of words that are in line with the sounds they've taught in phonics that week.

-Phonics is taught four times per week in both EYFS and Year 1, for sessions lasting 25 minutes.
+Phonics is usually taught four times per week in both EYFS and Year 1, for sessions lasting 25 minutes.
+At the moment, due to the covid school closures, we have recognised the importance of children catching up with their missed phonics sessions, so are teaching phonics twice daily across Years 1 and 2.
 As well as this, short bursts of phonics are covered throughout the day and guided reading sessions are linked to the children's phonics skills.
 Those children who do not pass the Phonics Screening in Year 1 still attend phonics sessions in Year 2 to ensure they are up to speed and prepared for the re-sit in Year 2.
 Those children who don't pass the screening in Year 2 continue to receive support in phonics as appropriate.